 As shown in ~\ref{subsec:emotional-threat}, in general, users indicate they feel unsafe without a VPN.
 We find that there are no significant differences between users with varying expertise levels and their perception of safety without VPNs, as shown by a $\chi^{2}$-test ($p$ = 0.085, N=1252).
 We notice that less \notomild users indicate that they feel at least somewhat safe without a VPN (only 20\%, 22 of 110 as compared to 30.3\% of the high- and 29.5\% of the \moderate users).

-While this is not a statistically significant difference, we explored the reason they felt this way by analyzing their textual response immediately after this question. \Notomild users who responded (98 of 110) mainly express worry (about hacking, tracking, and more), and confusion about what VPN offers, and explain scenarios where they feel unsafe.
+While this is not a statistically significant difference, we explored the reason they do not feel safe without a VPN by analyzing their textual response immediately after this question. \Notomild users who responded (98 of 110) mainly express worry (about hacking, tracking, and more), and confusion about what VPN offers, and explain scenarios where they feel unsafe.
 S99 says:

 \begin{quotation} ``One never knows when either the so-called good guys or the bad guys are lurking about, just waiting to pounce.
 In my book, I want to be safe rather than sorry[...]'' \end{quotation}